breadcrumbs--red-border

 Location: Canberra Hospital, Garran ACT.
 North Canberra Hospital, Bruce ACT.

-Reporting relationships: Dr Alfred Wong, Staff Specialist Cardiology
+Reporting relationships: Dr Amber Khanna, Staff Specialist Cardiology

 Canberra Health Services (CHS) is focussed on the delivery of high quality, effective, person-centred care.
 We provide acute, sub-acute, primary and community‐based health services, to the Australian Capital Territory (ACT) and surrounding regions.